katiefenn/kfenn-rng-app/README.md

 - PhantomJS
 - CasperJS

-Then run the command from the command line:
+Then run the commands from the command line:

 ```
+grunt server
 npm test
 ```
+N.b. you will need to use separate terminal windows to run each command, because Grunt waits for connections to the server.

 ## Live Demo
 The app is also hosted on GitHub Pages for demonstration: